-We work in the studio all year round and have a very warm and convenient heating system.
+We work in the studio all year round and have a very warm and convenient heating system which you can just seen behind our photography lighting.
 It also serves as an air conditioner, not that we use it very often as our summers don’t really get that warm.
 All of the windows open which is fabulous in the summer months.
 In the winter though we do have to work long hours and Wales is renowned for its rainy days and dark mornings and evenings.
 So I have installed fairy lights on our beams to give a lovely ambience when working down here when its dark and rainy outside.

 The photo below shows my drawing desk and my iMac.
 My computer is where I make our websites and answer emails and when I'm not doing that I'm drawing and being creative!
 As you can see Lily my dog is never too far away.